 The main advantage of using an LTL carrier is the potential for significant savings.
 Using an LTL carrier can often come at a fraction of the price of a full truckload.
 The main competition for LTL carriers is parcel carriers, who typically will not take shipments over 70 to 100 pounds.

-The savings alone can be enough for many businesses, but there are also some accessory services that LTL carriers provide that FTL do not.
+The savings alone can be enough for many businesses, but there are also some accessory services that LTL carriers provide that TL does not.